jpaulm/fbp-tutorial-filter-file/README.md

 If any port names have been misspelled, you will see a port name `Missing`, and another one unrecognized (`?` under `Connected?`).

 ## Step4.
-Adding an IIP
+Specifying an IIP

-Now, as shown in the port list shown above, `TEST` is the port name for the IIP specifying the test character for matching.
+Now, as shown in the port list shown above, `TEST` is the port name for the IIP which specifies the test character for matching.
 As stated above, IIPs are the way FBP reusable components are parameterized.
-Usually the parameter is specified in a network definition, so that a network can use the same component in more than one place in the network - with different parameters - but IIPs have the added advantage that the network can easily be changed to present the parameter information as a data chunk (normal IP), obtained from an upstream process.
+Usually the parameter is specified in a network definition, so that a network can use the same component in more than one place in the network - with different parameters - but IIPs have the added advantage that the network can easily be changed to present the parameter information as a normal IP, obtained from an upstream process.

-In this case the parameter for `StartsWith` will be provided as an IIP, so we now have to add it to the diagram.
-In DrawFBP just click on the button at the bottom marked `Initial IP`, and clicking on the drawing screen will now create an IIP, and allow some text to be entered.
+In this case the parameter for `StartsWith` will be provided as an IIP, specified in the diagram.
+In DrawFBP just click on the button at the bottom marked `Initial IP`, after which clicking on the drawing screen will now create an IIP, and allow some text to be entered.
 The diagram now looks like this:

 ![Diagram with IIP](docs/Step4.png)